pierrecregut/metal3-docs/design/hostclaim-multitenancy.md

 ### Multi-Tenancy Without HostClaim

-We assume that we have a Kubernetes cluster managing a set of clusters for cluster administrators (referred to as tenants in the following).
-Multi-tenancy is a way to ensure that tenants have only control over their clusters.
+We assume that we have a Kubernetes cluster managing a set of clusters for cluster administrators (referred to as tenants hereafter).
+Multi-tenancy is a way to ensure that tenants have control only over their clusters.

-There are at least two other ways for implementing multi-tenancy without HostClaim.
-These methods proxy the entire definition of the cluster or proxy the BareMetalHost itself.
+There are at least two other ways to implement multi-tenancy without HostClaim.
+These methods either proxy the entire definition of the cluster or proxy the BareMetalHost itself.

 #### Isolation Through Overlays